 The Organization entered into a Charter School Agreement with the Metropolitan Nashville Board of Education effective January 16, 2015, to operate Voyager as a charter school in Nashville, Tennessee.
-The school began classes in August 2015 and currently enrolls students in grades five through seven.
-The Organization plans to add a grade each year through 8th grade.
+The school began classes in August 2015 and currently enrolls students in grades five through eight.
 Per Voyager's charter agreement, enrollment in the school is open to any student within the MNPS System who resides in Davidson County.

-Basis of Accounting

-The Organization's financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board.
+Basis of Accounting - The Organization's financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") as prescribed by the Governmental Accounting Standards Board.